 BTM: What is the makeup of a modern sales organization?

 I like using this term.
 You hear inside sales a lot, you hear sales development, we hear a lot about specialization.
 But what I like to say is that you either have a modern sales organization or you don’t.
-Thats what is boils down to, ARE YOU MODERN?
+That’s what it boils down to, ARE YOU MODERN?

 Are you driving to do things in a better way?
-Are you looking to use the best technologies and process that exist today?
+Are you looking to use the best technologies and processes that exist today?

-We spoke about this question previously, but then I met 4 high growing saas companies today, and I learned that most of you already know this stuff.
-Everyone in NYC is on top of all of these best practices, so i don’t know if there’s that much for me to add.
+We spoke about this question previously, but then I met 4 high-growing saas companies today, and I learned that most of you already know this stuff, with websites such as https://fastspring.com/solutions/selling-software-online/ being used for selling this type of software on an eCommerce platform.
+Everyone in NYC is on top of all of these best practices, so I don’t know if there’s that much for me to add.
+These Saas companies that keep growing are doing so because they keep focus and implement core strategies.
+They may check out websites like https://www.expedition.co/blog/best-saas-websites to see how they can keep their game up, it would not surprise me.

 You know who your customer is, you want to go deeper, you’ve got to start building real relationships with that set of people.
 You’ve got to ask yourself; if you’ve got a sales process and its’ working, but it doesn’t require significant sales skills, then you should be skeptical.
 The whole idea is that you’re out there sending emails and people are responding, but your’e not really connecting with these buyers and solving their problems.
 You need to be going deep as a consultative sales person with your clients, and if you’re not the gig will eventually dry up.